 Instead of welcoming the start of the day, do you feel like pulling the covers over your head and retreating into your own world?
 If so, you may be suffering from burnout.
 Burnout is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress.
 It is on the rise for women due to the mounting responsibilities in the workplace and on the home front.

-Burnout reduces your productivity and saps your energy, leaving you feeling increasingly tired and drained most of the time which lowers your immunity to fight disease, reduces motivation, increases dissatisfaction, leaves you feeling helpless, hopeless, and withdrawn.
+Burnout reduces your productivity and saps your energy, leaving you feeling increasingly tired and drained most of the time which lowers your immunity to fight disease, reduces motivation, increases dissatisfaction, and leaves you feeling helpless, hopeless, and withdrawn.
 Eventually, you feel wrung out with nothing left to give anyone.

 Don’t become a burnout statistic!
 Take steps to regain your zest for life.
 Remember, life is not a dress rehearsal you don’t get a second chance to live it.